 Which one do you think you are?
 Well, if you believe that happiness just happens to you, then you are the last one.
 Which, no doubt, is a problem for you.

-Happiness and fulfillment are choices, that don’t just happen.
-So, you need to make sure that it happens to you.
+Happiness and fulfillment are choices that don’t just happen.
+So, it would be best if you made sure that it happens to you.
 You are the one that has to make the decisions.